NPCai/Open-IE-Papers/README.md

 ## Papers - Traditional Methods <a name="papers_traditional"></a>

-* [Stanford Open IE](https://nlp.stanford.edu/software/openie.html): it's great for maximally-shortened tuples.
-Cons: it seems to often produce nonsensical tuples for which the reported confidience is often 1.0.
+* [Stanford Open IE](https://nlp.stanford.edu/software/openie.html): produces maximally-shortened tuples.
+It seems to often produce tuples for which the reported confidience is often 1.0.
 GPL or proprietary available as part of [Stanford Core NLP](https://stanfordnlp.github.io/CoreNLP/).
 * [OpenIE-X](https://knowitall.github.io/openie/) ([v4](https://github.com/knowitall/openie), [v5](https://github.com/dair-iitd/OpenIE-standalone), [allen institute version](https://github.com/allenai/openie-standalone)).
-From UW, this is the best traditional OpenIE system I've tried.
 Works well with simple statements (see examples [in this dataset](http://data.allenai.org/tuple-ie/)).
-Outputs context for extractions and gives good-enough confidence predictions that can be used to balance precision-recall.
+Outputs context for extractions and gives good confidence predictions that can be used to balance precision-recall.
 Note the restrictive license (research purposes only).

 ## Papers - Older papers and legacy systems <a name="papers_old"></a>